 - 1 tsp water

-Stir in the dessicated coconut.
+- Stir in the dessicated coconut.75 g dessicated coconut

-Transfer the mixture into your lined slow cooker bowl.
+- Transfer the mixture into your lined slow cooker bowl.

-Put the lid on, add a tea towel under the lid to catch drips, then cook on high for 1 hour.
+- Put the lid on, add a tea towel under the lid to catch drips, then cook on high for 1 hour.
 Then switch to low and cook for a further 40-50 minutes, or until a skewer comes out clean from the centre.

-While the cake cooks, prepare your buttercream icing and lime drip icing.
-For the buttercream, cream the butter with the icing sugar until light and fluffy, then stir through the lime zest.
-For the other lime icing, mix together the lime juice and icing sugar and thin it out if needed with the teaspoon of water, or as much as needed to reach your desired consistency.
+- While the cake cooks, prepare your buttercream icing and lime drip icing.
+For the buttercream, cream the butter with the icing sugar until light and fluffy, then stir through the lime zest.75 g butter or spread, 150 g icing sugar, Lime zest to taste

-Once the cake is cooked, trim any burnt edges, slice in half, then fill with the lime buttercream and spoon the other icing over the top and sprinkle with lime zest.
+- Once the cake is cooked, trim any burnt edges, slice in half, then fill with the lime buttercream and spoon the other icing over the top and sprinkle with lime zest.